What Is Cystitis? Causes, Symptoms and Treatment for Women UK

 What causes cystitis?

-The most common cause is a bacterial UTI (usually E. coli).
-Other causes include certain drugs (especially chemotherapy agents), pelvic radiation therapy, irritating hygiene products, and complications from conditions like kidney stones or diabetes.
+The most common cause is a bacterial UTI — usually E. coli entering the urethra.
+Other causes include certain chemotherapy drugs, pelvic radiation therapy, irritating hygiene products, and complications from conditions such as kidney stones or diabetes.

 References